§ 20-142.3. Certain vehicles must stop at railroad grade crossing.

-(3) At a railroad grade crossing protected by a gate or flashing signal designed to stop traffic upon the approach of a train, when the gate or flashing signal does not indicate the approach of a train.
+(3) At a railroad grade crossing protected by a gate or flashing signal designed to stop traffic upon the approach of a train or on-track equipment, when the gate or flashing signal does not indicate the approach of a train or on-track equipment.

 (4) At an abandoned railroad grade crossing which is marked with a sign indicating that the rail line is abandoned.